 The pattern of choices that has evolved aims to provide a coherent strategy for language learning throughout each pupil's career at Abingdon.
 The emphasis is on providing the skills necessary to learn any language from scratch as well as achieving the highest standard possible in any one, two or possibly three languages.
 The breadth and the diversity of language choice is an integral part of the modern languages strategy at Abingdon.

-We run a weekly languages clubs for the Lower School, where boys experience a range of different languages through games, puzzles and songs.
+We run a weekly languages club for the Lower School, where boys experience a range of different languages through games, puzzles and songs.
 In addition, we have a Modern Languages Society for the Sixth Form, run in conjunction with St Helen's, which offers social event, dinners, talks, discussion groups, cinema and theatre trips etc. Various other activities take place over the course of the year, such as visiting theatre performances and lectures.
-We also offer regular drop-in help clubs for all languages and year groups as well as student-led linguistics clubs.
+We also offer regular drop-in help clubs for all languages and year groups as well as a theatre and a student-led linguistics club.

 Many boys from other areas of school also contribute to our well-established remarkable MFL magazine, The Polyglot.

 Exchanges and trips

 The Abingdon Modern Languages Department offers an exceptionally wide range of trips abroad - an indication of the level of commitment of our staff.
 We consider trips to be extremely valuable from a broader educational point of view, as well as for working on language skills.
 We run a series of exchanges and study trips with partner schools in Aix en Provence, Bielefeld and Santiago de Compostela.
 Additionally boys in the Lower School have the opportunity to visit Normandy and, in the following year, Rhineland.
 Boys in the Sixth Form have the opportunity to take part in a study tour to a French, German or Spanish city.
 We also run a trip to Beijing and Zhejiang in China.